Strong path convergence from Loewner driving function convergence: Convergence of deterministic curves

 \subsection{Alternate proof of uniform convergence}

-In this section we sketch an alternative proof of Theorem~\ref{thm:unif_conv} that does not use the lemmas of the previous section.
-Instead of showing the existence of non-double and strongly non-double times --- and considering segments of the path between these times --- we begin by constructing a parametrization of $\eta$ and $\xi$ that behaves well under time-reversal.
+In this section we sketch an alternative proof of Theorem \ref{thm:unif_conv} that does not use the lemmas of the previous section.
+Instead of showing the existence of nondouble and strongly nondouble times---and considering segments of the path between these times---we begin by constructing a parametrization of $\eta$ and $\xi$ that behaves well under time-reversal.

 Suppose first that $\eta$ is parametrized by capacity time $t$.
-For any $x \in \Psi$, observe that $f_x \defeq g_{x,\infty}^{-1} \circ \vph^{-1}$ is a conformal map from the unit disc $\D$ to $\H_x(\eta)$ that extends continuously to $\closure\D$.
+For any \mbox{$x \in\Psi$}, observe that $f_x \defeq g_{x,\infty}^{-1} \circ\vph ^{-1}$ is a conformal map from the unit disc $\D$ to~$\HH_x(\eta)$ that extends continuously to $\overline{\D}$.
 Thus, for any $t$,

 is a closed subset of $[0,1]$.
-Let $s_x(t) \equiv s^\eta_x(t)$ be the (Lebesgue) measure of the {\em interior} of $A_x(t)$, divided by the measure of $A_x(\infty)$.
-Using topological arguments, it is not hard to see that this interior contains at most one interval of $[0,1]$ (viewed topologically as a circle, by identifying endpoints).
-Thus $s_x(t)$ is proportional to the length of this interval.
-Informally, $s_x(t)$ represents the portion (in terms of harmonic measure from $x$) of $\partial \H_x(\eta) \setminus \R$ that has been traced by time $t$.
+Let $s_x(t) \equiv s^\eta_x(t)$ be the (Lebesgue) measure of the \textit{interior} of $A_x(t)$, divided by the measure of $A_x(\infty)$.
+Using topological arguments, it is not hard to see that this interior contains at most one interval of $[0,1]$\vadjust{\goodbreak} (viewed topologically as a circle, by identifying endpoints).
+Thus~$s_x(t)$ is proportional to the length of this interval.
+Informally, $s_x(t)$ represents the portion (in terms of harmonic measure from $x$) of $\partial\HH_x(\eta) \setminus\R$ that has been traced by time $t$.
 Because $\eta$ is continuous, $s_x(t)$ is a continuously increasing function of $t$.

-Now fix a map $a:\Psi \to (0,\infty)$ with $\sum_{x \in \Psi} a(x) = 1$ and write $s(t) = \sum_{x \in \Psi} a(x) s_x(t)$.
-We claim that $s$ is {\em strictly} increasing function of $t$.
-This follows from the time-separation assumption and arguments in the proof of Lemma \ref{lem:strongly_non_double}, which show that an open dense subset of $\partial(\H\setminus\eta[0,t])\setminus\R$ will remain on the boundary of $\partial(\H\setminus\eta[0,\infty))\setminus\R$.
+Now fix a map $a\dvtx\Psi\to(0,\infty)$ with $\sum_{x \in\Psi} a(x) = 1$ and write $s(t) = \sum_{x \in\Psi} a(x) s_x(t)$.
+We claim that $s$ is \textit{strictly} increasing function of $t$.
+This follows from the time-separation assumption and arguments in the proof of Lemma~\ref{lem:strongly_non_double}, which show that an open dense subset of $\partial(\HH\setminus\eta[0,t])\setminus\R$ will remain on the boundary of $\partial(\HH\setminus\eta[0,\infty))\setminus\R$.